toddtomkinson/salt-proxy-demo/README.md

 ##Salt Proxy Minion Demo

-This project sets up a local Vagrant salt cluster, including 1 master and 3 minions.
+This project sets up a local Vagrant salt cluster, including 1 master, 3 minions, and 1 load balancer.
 The salt configuration sets up a mesos/marathon/chronos cluster on the 3 salt minions, and additionally sets up 2 proxy minions on the master, one to manage the marathon cluster and another to manage the chronos cluster.
+The load balancer consists of a nginx instance that is configured via salt to point to apps running in the marathon cluster.

 Usage
 ---